 The key performance indicators related to the field of internal process reflect:

-- a raw statistics of the business itself,
+- raw statistics of the business itself,

 - a number of products sold each day/week,

-- a supply chain,
+- the company’s supply chain,

 - a relation between the CEO, employees and shareholders,